Buttigieg raises almost $25 million in 4th quarter

-"With more than 2 million donations by more than 733,000 individuals in 2019, it’s clear the American people are responding to Pete’s message of rallying our country together around bold solutions that will build the coalition we need to beat Trump and usher in a new era the day after Trump leaves office," Buttigieg's campaign manager, Mike Schmuhl, said.
+"With more than 2 million donations by more than 733,000 individuals in 2019, it's clear the American people are responding to Pete's message of rallying our country together around bold solutions that will build the coalition we need to beat Trump and usher in a new era the day after Trump leaves office," said Buttigieg's campaign manager, Mike Schmuhl.

-Out of the 2 million donations, 98 percent of the contributions were for less than $200, and the average contribution was approximately $38, the campaign said.
+Of the 2 million donations, 98 percent were for less than $200, and the average contribution was about $38, the campaign said.

-The news came on the same day the national political neophyte became unemployed — his term as South Bend, Indiana, mayor expired at noon on Wednesday.
+The news came on the same day that Buttigieg, a national political neophyte, became unemployed — his term as mayor of South Bend, Indiana, expired at noon on Wednesday.

-Final fundraising information and data has trickled out from other campaigns as well.
+Final fundraising information and data have trickled out from other campaigns, as well.

-Sen. Bernie Sanders' campaign has not yet announced how much money the Vermont independent raised in the fourth quarter, but it revealed they'd hit a new campaign milestone — 5 million individual contributions.
+The campaign of Sen. Bernie Sanders, I-Vt., has not yet announced how much money he raised in the fourth quarter, but it revealed that it had hit a milestone — 5 million individual contributions.

 That "is more contributions than any campaign has received at this point in a presidential election in the history of our country," Sanders said in a note to supporters.